-Bellow are examples of the standard lists
+Below are examples of the available lists.

 Here you can add new users, associate login IDs with resource names, update passwords, set access and activity levels, and designate a user as a Project Manager (PM).
 The Users list also shows the login status and recent login history of the user.

 You can define Partitions, which are used to group users so that content can be shared with groups.
 For more, see Using Partitions.

 This list shows the business sponsor of each project.
 Below is an example.

 This list can be used to identify various business platforms or domains.
 Targets can be set for each business, which can be used in advanced portfolio reporting.
 Below is an example.

 Here you can specify project categories, which are used in some dashboards and views.
 This can be used for however you wish to break down your project portfolio.
 The image below is merely representative of one potential use.

 Domain (which some customers rename to Platform) is another such list, which can be used along with Category (or completely independent of it) for an additional or alternative classification of work.
 Domain allows for a target effort percentage for use in portfolio analysis.

 State List (aka Project State)

 This designates the various Project stages (i.e. states) that a project may go through in its lifecycle.
 This is used in reports and in defining lifecycle workflows.
 Example states are shown in the image below, but you can change the names, drag to reorder, delete items, or add new items.